wavemaker/docs/learn/app-development/custom-widgets/creating-prefabs.md

 [![](/learn/assets/prefab_conflict4.png)](/learn/assets/prefab_conflict4.png)

-In all of the above cases, WaveMaker gives you an option of
+In all of the above cases, WaveMaker gives you an option of the following.

 ### Proceed Anyway
 Update the Prefab in conflict.
 This might break the functionality of the other Prefab which uses the conflict Prefab.